sjeffry-o/rare_animals_detection_samara_hack/README.md

 # Rare animals detection samara hack

+## Eval file "label.csv" for task1 in eval_task1 directory
+## Eval file "label.csv" for task2 in eval_task2 directory

 ## Web app
 Simple app consisting of a form where you can upload an image, and see the inference result of the model in the browser.
 Run: